jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 # Motivation

 Last days I have been diving a little into the wonderful world of Erlang distributed.
-Elixir, has some built-in constructs for distributed systems which make it easier to distribute systems in comparison with other programming paradigms.
+Elixir, has some built-in constructs for distributed systems which makes easier to distribute systems in comparison with other programming paradigms.

 Since Erlang is based on the actor model (where each actor is a process) it is transparent to erlang if the actor is local or if it is in a remote host, as long as the nodes are connected.